Sean-Toroghi/Machine-learning/SurvivalAnalysis/SurvivalAnalysis_summary.md

   - Time-Dependent Covariates: Including time-dependent covariates in the model can help test the PH assumption.
 If the coefficients of these covariates are significant, it indicates a violation of the PH assumption.
   - Observed w/ predictor: comparing observed vs predictor survival curve.
 - __Goodness-of-fit__: for a large sample of Z or chi-square statistics, based on p-values derived from standard normal statistics for each variable, if it is not significant, it indicates the PH assumption is satisfied.
 One downside of the GOF method could be it is too global and may not detect a specific violation of PH assumption.
 - __time-dependent variable__: generating a new feature by multiplying time by a time-independent variable, creates a time-dependent feature.
-Now if the coefficient of this new feature be significant, the PH assumption is violated for the original feature.
+Now if the coefficient of this new feature is significant, the PH assumption is violated for the original feature.

 ## Stratified Cox model